Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 ### 5/30/23

-CW - Updating the csv to make it more practical and talked with Bell about the UI side of things HW - Looked and after an unreasonable amount of time finally found a good csv folder that has every move and every movepool
+CW - Updating the csv to make it more practical and talked with Bell about the UI side of things\
+HW - Looked and after an unreasonable amount of time finally found a good csv folder that has every move and every movepool

 ### 5/31/23 - 6/1/23

-HW - Absolute overhaul of data, all pokemon data and moves and sprites and everything included
+HW - Absolute overhaul of data, all pokemon data and moves and sprites and everything included\
-    (except some sprites, why is the showdown api not updated for key pokemon) Also worked on making things work, like adding functionality to movepool, evs are gainable, so is exp, evolutions work, etc
+    (except some sprites, why is the showdown api not updated for key pokemon)\
+    Also worked on making things work, like adding functionality to movepool, evs are gainable, so is exp, evolutions work, etc\
     Also lots of debugging for the demo, battles still dont work :(

+### 6/2-4/23

+HW - Discussed with Bell how we want to finalize the project, since the Demo is in a very unfinalized state, and what we should do to get there

+### 6/5/23

+HW - Complete overhaul of battling since it was broken maybe, bag will also get a redesign soon to align with battle better

 ## Fishan Chowdhury (Bell)